What is Ratio Analysis: Types, Purpose, and Uses

 5. Compare competitors or previous years’ results to identify the strengths and weaknesses.

-These ratios are simple to calculate, but proper application requires both financial expertise and industry-specific knowledge of the business.
+These ratios are easy to calculate.
+However, proper use requires financial expertise and industry-specific knowledge of the business.

 When you are evaluating a company’s financial health, knowing the main types of ratio analysis is essential.
 Each type focuses on a different part of the business.
 Some help you track day-to-day cash flow.
 Others reveal whether the company is financially stable and profitable in the long run.